Ratanchand Hirachand

 Ratanchand Hirachand Doshi (1902–1981) was a scion of Walchand group, an industrialist, philanthropist, freedom fighter, and Jain social leader.

 Biography

 He was son of Hirachand Doshi from his second marriage and was half-brother of Walchand Hirachand, who was born from the first marriage of his father.
-He was born in Solapur in Maharashtra in a Jain family of Gujarati origin.
-His other brothers were Gulabchand Hirachand and Lalchand Hirachand.
+He was born into a Jain family in Solapur, Maharashtra.
+He has two brothers Gulabchand Hirachand and Lalchand Hirachand.

-When he grew up he joined his brother, Walchand and served various group companies like The Scindia Steam Navigation Company Ltd., Walchandnagar Industries, Hindustan Aeronautics Limited, Ravalgaon Sugar, Hindustand Construstion, Premier Automobiles.
-In 1931, when Walchand floated Indian Hume Pipe, he made Ratanchand its Director-in-charge.
+When he grew up he joined his brother, Walchand and served various group companies like The Scindia Steam Navigation Company Ltd., Walchandnagar Industries, Hindustan Aeronautics Limited, Ravalgaon Sugar, Hindustand Construstion, and Premier Automobiles Limited.
+In 1931, when Walchand floated The Indian Hume Pipe Company, he made Ratanchand its Director-in-charge.
 Further, he headed Walchand group, Cooper Engineering for several years.